Symmetric Equilibria in Stochastic Timing Games: The timing game

+In any subgame, the players can randomize over remaining plans by specifying distribution functions $G_i^\vartheta$ on $[\vartheta,\infty]$ that may still condition on the state by $(\F_t)$.
+A ``pure'' plan $\tau\geq\vartheta$ then corresponds to $G_i^\vartheta(t)=\indi{t\geq\tau}$.
+Plans for different subgames must be time-consistent; in particular, randomized plans for different starting dates have to induce the same \emph{conditional} stopping probabilities whenever possible.

-Additional strategy extensions are needed for subgames with first-mover advantages, to model preemption appropriately in continuous time.\footnote{ See also \cite{HendricksWilson92} on (non-)existence of equilibria in deterministic preemption games. } Therefore we use the generalization of the concept of \cite{FudenbergTirole85} to stochastic models developed in \cite{RiedelSteg14}~-- which preserves the interpretation of discrete-time limits.
-These extensions are introduced immediately, although one can abstract from them in the discussion of games with a second-mover advantage.
-We will take them up later for general games.
+Additional strategy extensions are needed for subgames with first-mover advantages, to model preemption appropriately in continuous time.\footnote{ See also \cite{HendricksWilson92} on equilibrium existence issues for deterministic preemption games. } As in \cite{FudenbergTirole85}, the players can also place an ``atom'' $\alpha_i^\vartheta(t)$~-- a conditional stopping probability~-- on \emph{every} point $t\in[0,\infty]$, which is conceived to capture limit outcomes from discrete time.\footnote{ For an actual limit analysis in the deterministic case, see \cite{Steg17}. } These extensions are included in the following formal definition, although we will ignore them in the discussion of games with a second-mover advantage and only take them up later for general games.